 Consistently rated as the best home care software by customers and third-party reviewers alike, Alora provides the easiest to use and feature-rich solution to help agencies thrive.

 We encourage you to have a conversation with our Sales Consultants regarding your specific needs.
 Allow us to show you how Alora Home Care software can help your agency succeed

 What kind of software should I get for my agency?
 What are the standard features I should look for when seeking the best home health software for both the front office and caregivers in the field?
-How much money do I have to spend to get my agency up and running?
-What is the difference between home health software, home care software, home health care software, and personal care software?
-Is homecare software better for startup agencies or well-established agencies?
-Is there free homecare software available?
+What is the difference between home health software, home care software, home health care software, and hospice software?
+Is home health care software better for startup agencies or well-established agencies?
 This Questions and Answers section is intended to serve as a good starting point on what you should know about choosing homecare software.

 Q: What is Home Health software?

 A: Home Health software (which can often be called homecare software, or home health care software) is a type of healthcare information technology (abbreviated by some as HIT) utilized as the central tool for the information and processing of home health-related data.
 Home health software is engineered specifically for companies employing home health providers, and additionally, government entities that track payments to home health care providers.